Distinguished Public Leadership Award

 Process & Timeline

 In the beginning of each academic year, the Tommy G. Thompson Center on Public Leadership will solicit nominations for the Tommy G. Thompson Distinguished Public Leadership Award.
-The 2021 nomination deadline has passed.
+The 2024 nomination deadline is November 17, 2023.

 The Faculty Advisory Committee and Public Leadership Board will appoint a panel to review nominees and select no more than five (5) finalists to forward to the Faculty Advisory Committee and Public Leadership Board for consideration as award recipients.
 The panel will include at least one representative of the following: